Captain vs Sidhu spat set to get uglier

 The CM said the sacrilege issue certainly worked against the Badals.

-Commenting on AAP state chief Bhagwant Mann performance in Sangrur, the chief minister said it was due to his own standing.
+Commenting on AAP state chief Bhagwant Mann performance in Sangrur, the Chief Minister said it was due to his own standing.